Using the Combine Search tool to combine your searches.

 You can see from the example above, I have combined query S1 with S2

-When we hit search it will search for (Banana and Snack) AND (Healthy and Organic).
+When we hit search it will search for (Banana and Snack) AND (Healthy and Drink).

 With this tool, you can create multiple lines of queries and combine them to make complex queries.